What is environmental monitoring in pharmaceutical industry

 3. Determining the effectiveness of cleaning and sanitization procedures

-The swab is then transferred into a container with growth medium.
-The swab and container are then incubated at an appropriate temperature.
+The swab is then transferred into a container with growth medium, which is then incubated at an appropriate temperature.

 USE: